bbalog87/amr-ngs-pipeline/Process_P2_tormes.md

  - GENOMES: The path to the directory containing the input genomes built by AQUAMIS, which are the main input to TORMES.
  - WORK_DIR: The path to the working directory for the pipeline.

+The script downloads a YAML configuration file for TORMES, which specifies the dependencies that need to be installed to run the pipeline.
 ```bash
 READS=/home/nguinkal/AMR-Workflows/TestData-reads ## path to reads (not really needed)